 Secondary production techniques, such as waterflooding, that are used to maintain reservoir pressure and displace oil are currently employed in hydrocarbon reservoirs in the Delaware Basin (Brausch et al. 1982, pp. 29-30).
 Tertiary recovery techniques such as CO2 miscible flooding have been implemented with limited success in the Delaware Basin, but CO2 miscible flooding is not an attractive recovery method for reservoirs near WIPP (Melzer 2003).
 Even if CO2 flooding were to occur the effects (if any) would be very similar to those associated with waterflooding.
-Reinjection of gas for storage currently takes place at one location in the Delaware Basin, in a depleted gas field in the Morrow Formation at the Washington Ranch near Carlsbad Caverns (Burton et al. 1993, pp. 66-67; Kehrman 2002, Volume One, Delaware Basin, Underground Gas Storage Facilities in the Vicinity of the WIPP Site).
+Reinjection of gas for storage currently takes place at one location in the Delaware Basin, Underground Gas Storage Facilities in the Vicinity of the WIPP Site).
 This field is too far from the WIPP site to have any effect on WIPP groundwaters under any circumstances.
 Disposal of liquid by-products from oil and gas production involves injection of fluid into depleted reservoirs.
 Such fluid injection techniques result in repressurization of the depleted target reservoir and mitigates any effects of fluid withdrawal.